* This is the Consumer Version. *

 Several methods are available.

 Epilation involves removing intact hairs with their roots.
 Methods to temporarily remove hairs include tweezing, plucking, waxing, and epilating devices used at home.
 Some methods have longer-lasting, sometimes permanent effects, but the treatments often must be repeated.
-These methods include electrolysis, thermolysis, and laser treatments (see Using Lasers to Treat Skin Problems).
+These methods include electrolysis, thermolysis, and laser treatments.

 Usually, hormones used to treat hirsutism must be taken for a long time because most of the disorders that cause high male hormone levels cannot be cured.
 These hormones include birth control pills and drugs that block the effects of male hormones, such as finasteride, flutamide, or spironolactone.
 Women who are pregnant or who could become pregnant should not take a drug that blocks male hormones because it can cause feminine characteristics to develop in a male fetus.